JenspederM/kedro-databricks/docs/getting_started.md

 kedro databricks deploy
 ```

 That's it!
-Your pipelines have now been deployed as a workflow to Databricks as `[dev <user>] <project_name>`.
+Your pipelines have now been deployed as a job to Databricks as `[dev <user>] <project_name>`.

-#### Running the workflow
+#### Running the job

-To run the workflow on Databricks, you can use the following command:
+To run the job on Databricks, you can use the following command:

 ```bash
 kedro databricks run <project_name>
 ```

-It might take a few minutes to run the workflow, depending on the size of your dataset and the complexity of your pipelines.
-While you wait, you can monitor the progress of your workflow in the Databricks UI.
+It might take a few minutes to run the job, depending on the size of your dataset and the complexity of your pipelines.
+While you wait, you can monitor the progress of your job in the Databricks UI.

 #### Cleaning up resources